• Skip to content

 Homemade baby food ingredients

-Preparing and cooking homemade baby food
+How to prepare and cook homemade baby food

 Step 1: to make pureed or mashed baby food, wash fruit and vegetables and peel any skin.
 Trim fat from meats.
 Remove skin from chicken or fish.